kaktusas2598/Villain/README.md

  * Finish implementing RenderingEngine - need to have multiple render passes(maybe create RenderPass class?) and use forward lighting rendering
  * Finish implementing SceneGraph, will need Light and Camera to become NodeComponent as well
  * After forward multi-pass rendering is done, start looking into normal mapping and shadow mapping
+ * Make materials more generic: add maps for different properties: floats, ints and textures mainly